Do you want to add value to your business?

 The CRC program supports end user driven research collaborations to address major challenges facing Australia.

 Provides funding for R&D projects which are collaborative between higher education researchers and other organisations within the national innovation system.

 Offers funding schemes attractive to both university-based researchers and industries to facilitate research partnerships that provide the competitive edge for products, processes and services.

 Australia’s National Measurement Institute (NMI) provides integrated advice, support and services relating to physical, chemical, biological and legal measurement.
 NMI’s measurement expertise can help companies optimise manufacturing, successfully introduce new technologies, and ensure product safety all along the supply chain.
 NMI researchers collaborate to develop leading-edge measurement technologies and apply these across Australia.

-Visit the Department of Industry website to find out more about industry-research collaboration, or to view the factsheet, available in Word or PDF format.
+Visit the Department of Industry website to find out more about industry-research collaboration.

 Download a printable version of the Industry-research collaboration factsheet:

 Industry-research collaboration factsheet (PDF, 923KB)